-An observational study of activities and multitasking performed by clinicians in two Swedish emergency departments.
+An observational study of activities and multitasking performed by clinicians in two Swedish emergency departments

 To explore the type and frequency of activities and multitasking performed by emergency department clinicians.

 Eighteen clinicians (licensed practical nurses, registered nurses and medical doctors), six from each occupational group, at two Swedish emergency departments were followed in their clinical work for 2 h each to observe all their activities and multitasking practices.
 Data were analysed using qualitative and quantitative content analysis.